User User name Password

 and lookup "This player can play the following discs and files" and then look at "Examples of discs that the player cannot play" and you will see at the top BD-REs/BD-Rs, neither will it play DVD-RW, DVD-R film backups with stripped css or restructuring or without region coding!

-This message has been edited since posting.
-Last time this message was edited on 7 January 2008 5:30
+This message has been edited since its posting.
+Latest edit was made on 07 Jan 2008 @ 5:30

 Your prob with BD is that you cant copy BD-Movies?That you cant crack the security lock?